 Members of the Malone Society Council:

-Editorial Committee: Prof. Siobhan Keenan, Prof. Richard Proudfoot, Prof. Henry Woudhuysen
+Editorial Committee: Prof. Siobhan Keenan, Prof. Richard Proudfoot, Dr Martin Wiggins, Prof. Henry Woudhuysen

 Executive Secretary: Dr Katharine Craik